SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent"  -u "":<apipassword> --data "name=key_to_the_castle" "localhost:9980/skynet/skykeyid"
 ```

-returns the base-64 encoded ID of the Skykey stored under that name
+Returns the base-64 encoded ID of the skykey stored under that name.

 ### Path Parameters
 ### REQUIRED
 **name** | string
-name of the Skykey being queried
+name of the skykey being queried

 ### JSON Response